olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

-As a bonus, here's are some popular Apple mobile devices frequently used to send audio and video but don't fare particularly well even when directly on device with the Voice Memos app.
+As a bonus, here's are some popular Apple mobile devices frequently used to send audio and video but don't fare particularly well even when recording directly on-device with the Voice Memos app.

 <figure class="audio">
     <figcaption>Apple Airpod Max (on your face)</figcaption>